 My editor is older than me and American, she finds some of my ‘English’ difficult.
 I find her difficult but that’s her role to tame my prose so that other people can understand me.
 She does that very well and my idiosyncrasies become intelligible.
 We are all herded to believe what words mean often by constant repetition.
 The control systems steer us in their direction.
 They want confrontation and division.
 We are steered constantly and meanings are imposed.

 I notice some amusing juxtapositions that are starting to occur in America.
 The old one eighty degree turn.
 Liberals are now the bad guys.
 A liberal attitude toward anything means more tolerance for change.
 There are many meanings for liberal, but they mostly have to do with freedom and openness.
 But that isn’t so in America at the moment.
 Conservatives and right wingers are the good guys?
 Conservatives are averse to change or innovation and hold traditional values.
 The change has crept in over the years.
 It used to be the communists but communism was killed.
 The radical idea of sharing resources equally isn’t in the plan.
-America won and yet it is no longer powerful although strangely the Russian’s are and are bad guys again if you believe the propaganda.
+America won and yet it is no longer powerful although strangely the Russian’s are and are bad guys again, that is if you believe the propaganda.

 It’s actually very funny if you old enough to have the perspective to observe it.
 It doesn’t really mean anything – well nothing important.
 It is just a reversal required to prevent an unpalatable philosophy for those still in charge.
 They still believe the sheeple don’t even notice and are led by the nose.
 That is no longer the case.
 Neither viewpoint is perfect, they are both exclusive rather than inclusive and only there to create sides.
 We should be on one or the other even though they are both controlled by the same people and only the visible players actually change.

 Our attitude to politics is very important to those in charge.
 It is argued that we are irresponsible if we aren’t choosing sides.
 It reminds me of the excuses for war and its projected positive values; protecting our freedom.
 The warmongers fail to mention you aren’t actually free, which is not the same as having free will.
 If you think you are free then perhaps you have some more to learn.
 When we engage we don’t notice that the game is fixed.
-We also give it our tacit agreement for the game to be played.
+We also give our tacit agreement for the game to be played.
 We let it happen and our will is subverted.

 This applies to most things – if it works why change it.
 It is why there usually only a small number of choices because too many makes it harder to control.
 None of the sides solve the problem.
 They are the problem.
 At the visible top those who appear to control do as they are told by an invisible authority.
 The top level is often shuffled around but as I said only the visible players change.